kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              Set the default terminal for new windows created in this session - the default value of the TERM environment variable.
 For tmux to work correctly, this must be set to
              ‘screen’, ‘tmux’ or a derivative of them.

+     copy-command shell-command
+             Give the command to pipe to if the copy-pipe copy mode command is used without arguments.

      escape-time time
              Set the time in milliseconds for which tmux waits after an escape is input to determine if it is part of a function or meta key sequences.
 The default is 500 milliseconds.

+     editor shell-command
+             Set the command used when tmux runs an editor.

      exit-empty [on | off]
              If enabled (the default), the server will exit when there are no active sessions.

      exit-unattached [on | off]
              If enabled, the server will exit when there are no attached clients.

+     extended-keys [on | off | always]
+             When on or always, the escape sequence to enable extended keys is sent to the terminal, if tmux knows that it is supported.  tmux always recognises extended keys itself.
+If this option is on, tmux will only forward extended keys to applications when they request them; if always, tmux will always forward the keys.

      focus-events [on | off]
              When enabled, focus events are requested from the terminal if supported and passed through to applications running in tmux.
 Attached clients should be detached and attached